lcibulski/lcibulski.github.io/content/teaching_archive/datascience-wise24/index.md

 ## Prerequisites

 There are no enforced prerequisites for this course.
-However, a general interest in data visualization and computational approaches are recommended.
+However, a general interest in data visualization and computational approaches is recommended.

 ## Course Mechanics